ali1hammoud/GeneticAlgorithm-GraphColoringProblem/README.md

 # GeneticAlgorithm-GraphColoringProblem
-hard code for genetic algorithm to solve a graph coloring problem
+Genetic algorithm to solve a graph coloring problem